Lifeline-Solutions/JIT/README.md

-# Lifeline Medical
+# Just in Time (JIT) Tracking and Tracing

-Rails login app with roles agent, seller and admin.
+Login Application for Tracking and Tracing

 # ERD